200 South Hamilton Road

 with children.
 In 2022, 32% of Ohio families with children were unable to

 afford basic needs.
-Within that, 74% of single female-headed households
+Within that, 74% of single female-headed households and

-to just 13% of married-parent households.
+just 13% of married-parent households.
 In Gahanna, 6.2% of households

 were headed by single females, on par with Franklin County, while 53% were